Lactation Support Services

 What should I expect at a home visit?

 While every situation is a little different, most home visits last about one hour, depending on how cooperative baby is and how many questions you have.
-During your visit, we will discuss your and baby's medical history and, I will perform exams appropriate to your situation.
-We will discuss your concerns and I will assist you with achieving a comfortable latch.
-We will work together to develop a treatment plan that works for you and after your appointment, I will provide you with a summary of what we discussed so you have it for your reference.
+During your visit, we will discuss your and baby's medical history and, the consultant will perform exams appropriate to your situation.
+We will discuss your concerns and assist you with achieving a comfortable latch.
+We will work together to develop a treatment plan that works for you and after your appointment, we will provide you with a summary of what we discussed so you have it for your reference.
+Behind the scenes, Kimberly completes chart reviews as part of her supervision of Rachel and Julie's work to be sure your case is being handled appropriately.

 What if I don't need to be seen in person?